nglange/help-documentation/_userguides/user_accounts.md

 1. From the Dashboard page, click the **Account** navigation menu on the top of the page.
 2. Then click **Lock Box** from the drop-down list.
-3. Click the **Subject** of your Lock Box message to open the obtian your  Access Credentials.
+3. Click the **Subject** of your Lock Box message to open and obtain your Access Credentials.